Last updated: 1st November 2025

 17.6.
 Notwithstanding any other term of this Agreement, you remain liable under this Agreement to Cotiss for any damages arising out of, or in connection with, your or your Users' use of and access to the Platform Services during any Trial and Beta Access period, any breach of this Agreement by you, or your Users, or your indemnification obligations under this Agreement.

-18.3.
-Urgent relief: No party may initiate or commence court or arbitration proceedings relating to a dispute unless it has complied with the procedure set out in this clause 18, provided that application may still be made to the courts:
+No party may initiate or commence arbitration proceedings relating to a dispute unless it has complied with the procedure set out in this clause 18, provided that application may still be made to the courts:

 (a) for interlocutory relief;